kmaterna/InSAR_CGM_readers_writers/README.md

-## Readers and Writers for the SCEC Commuinity Geodetic Model InSAR Products
+# Readers and Writers for  SCEC Commuinity Geodetic Model InSAR Products

-## OVERVIEW
-We aim to present the SCEC CGM InSAR Product as a single HDF5 file that can be parsed and presented by the SCEC CGM website.
+We aim to present the SCEC CGM InSAR Product as one HDF5 file per track, that can be parsed and presented by the SCEC CGM website and other programs.

-**For standard users:** we want the CGM website to run a script that extracts a velocity or time series at one or more lon/lat pairs and returns a time series in geoCSV for the user.
+**For SCEC website:** the CGM website will run a script that extracts a velocity or time series at one or more lon/lat pairs and returns a time series in geoCSV for the user.

-**For advanced users:** we want the user to download the full SCEC CGM HDF5 file and parse their own useful features with some guidance and reading tools from SCEC.
+**For advanced users:** the user can download the full SCEC CGM HDF5 files and parse their own useful features with some guidance and reading tools.

 ## CGM InSAR HDF5 STRUCTURE